Six steps to helping survivors handle financial decisions alone!

 Step Five: Encourage them to plan and invest for a long and fulfilling life.

 Step Six: Have a list of CERTIFIED FINANCIAL PLANNERS, Attorneys, and Public Accountants who are both technically and emotionally equipped to help survivors.
-This is tremendous value added for you and will not only be great help to your clientele, but will move them on toward being “Highly Satisfied” with your service and recommend your services to friends and family when their time comes.
+This is the tremendous value-added for you and will not only be a great help to your clientele but will move them on toward being “Highly Satisfied” with your service and recommend your services to friends and family when their time comes.
 There is a huge economic difference between merely “satisfied” clients and “Highly Satisfied” clients as demonstrated in a study by Russ Alan Prince and put forward in his book “The Private Client Lawyer.”
 You may think you have little in common with a Private Client Lawyer, but you are both in the Professional Services Business and many of the same dynamics affect you both.
 In the chart above, you can easily see that Highly Satisfied clients add significantly to the bottom line through additional personal business and referrals to their family, friends and other associates while, amazingly, it appears Satisfied clients could actually detract from earnings by informing others to avoid their lawyer.
 What really makes the difference between the two?
-The Lawyers who are “client centered” rather than “task centered” have greater success in creating Highly Satisfied clients.
+The Lawyers who are “client-centered” rather than “task-centered” have greater success in creating Highly Satisfied clients.
 You can too.
-Do you really think in terms of the needs of you clients or in terms of performing the service?
+Do you really think in terms of the needs of your clients or in terms of performing the service?
 If you are focused on the service rather than on the people who are your clients, you run a good chance of having merely Satisfied clients.
 Focus on the people and you will have a much greater chance of producing Highly Satisfied clients.
-In order to find a fee-only CFP, refer to www.napfa.org or www.cfp-ca.org .
+In order to find a fee-only CFP, refer to www.napfa.org or www.cfp-ca.org.

-Whether your client is someone who has always handled the finances, the spouse who never handled the finances, or a survivor who suddenly has to make decisions about major amounts of “new” money from life insurance or retirement plan benefits, they may think of their financial “wind-fall” as too small to command serious attention, consider this: $150,000 invested in a solid well managed investment earning a 8% average annual compounding rate of return will grow over 30 years to more than $1,509,399 (nothing to laugh at).
+Whether your client is someone who has always handled the finances, the spouse who never handled the finances or a survivor who suddenly has to make decisions about major amounts of “new” money from a life insurance or retirement plan benefits, they may think of their financial “windfall” as too small to command serious attention, consider this: $150,000 invested in a solid well-managed investment earning an 8% average annual compounding rate of return will grow over 30 years to more than $1,509,399 (nothing to laugh at).

 Each survivor has the opportunity to be either a wise or foolish steward of the financial assets and income in their lives.
 Wise counsel from competent mature professional advisors can go a long way toward helping that survivor be a wise steward and being able to enjoy the fruits of their stewardship for the rest of their lives and, if the assets are substantial, possibly affect several future generations of their family.